Push Walkers: Does Your Baby Need One?

 Pros of Push Walkers

-Push walkers have a lot of great benefits for your child’s development, but again they are not a necessity.
-They can be used both before and after walking skills are developed depending on the style of the push walker and the child’s preference.
-They are also a great option for more than just walking!
-The right push-walker can be useful for encouraging skills like tummy time, sitting practice, hands and knees play, pulling to stand, step taking and squatting to/from floor.
-They are also helpful for supporting balance when your child is progressing through & motor planning upright skills.
-They can also help with confidence in standing and stepping for some children.
+Push walkers can have a lot of great benefits for your child’s development, and for some kiddos, can be a huge help in gaining the confidence to explore upright skills more independently.
+They can also be used both before and after walking skills are developed depending on the style of the push walker and the child’s preference, making some styles (like shown above) a great option for play time for more than just pre-walkers!
+Some styles of push walker can be used for everything from encouraging tummy time, through sitting practice, hands and knees play, pulling to stand, step taking and squatting to/from floor, as shown in the above photos.
+They can also be helpful for supporting balance when your child is progressing through & motor planning upright skills AND help with confidence in standing for some children.

 Cons of Push Walkers

 Some of the most frequently asked questions I receive are related to children reaching for or wanting support before they’ll attempt exploring step taking.
 Unfortunately, for some children, push walkers can feed into that desire for support and children may become reliant on using them and/or resistant to attempting steps without it.
-In those cases, my suggestion would be putting the push walker out of sight for a few days and noting if any changes happen.
+In those cases, my suggestion would be putting the push walker out of sight for a few days and noting if any changes happen - it may be tough for the first few days, but often times once it’s out of sight, out of mind, they’ll start to build back the confidence to explore without it!

 Lastly on this note….

 Overall, push walkers are great for some kids and I do use them for my own children and in therapy sessions.
 They are not a “must have” and if you ARE going to use one, my biggest tip is to LET YOUR BABY LEAD!
-Trying to avoid placing them in standing at the push walker, avoiding moving it for them & instead letting them explore if and how they want to use it can be really helpful!
-And, if you have introduced one & it seems like they are becoming reliant on it, or won’t attempt the same skills without it - don’t hesitate to try putting it out of sight for a few days and see what happens!
+When possible, avoiding placing them in standing at the push walker, allowing them to initiate moving it rather than moving it for them, and overall letting them explore if and how they want to use it can be really helpful!
+And again, if you have already introduced one & it seems like they are becoming reliant on it, or won’t attempt the same skills without it - don’t hesitate to try putting it out of sight for a few days and see what happens!

 So you’ve decided you want a push walker, but which one should you get?

-There are a ton of different push walkers on the market and it’s hard to know where to start, but here are my top two:
+There are a ton of different push walkers on the market, some of which serve different purposes than others - but overall, here are my top two I’ve found work best for *most* babies!

 VTech Sit-To-Stand Learning Walker

 This push walker is my recommendation for a plastic option.
-The front pops off which makes it something you can use from birth right up through walking & beyond.
-Things like tummy time, sitting, hands and knees play, all the way through to taking steps (check out my reel on Instagram for a visual!) can be accomplished with just popping the front of or putting it back on.
-It also has adjustable resistance on the wheels, which can be really helpful if it’s moving too quickly for your little one.
+The front pops off it usable from birth (yay tummy time!) right up through walking & beyond.
+Things like tummy time, sitting, hands and knees play, all the way through to taking steps (check out my reel on Instagram for a visual!) can be accomplished AND it has adjustable resistance on the wheels, which can be really helpful if it’s moving too quickly for your little one.

-TIP: As I mentioned above, push walkers can topple over when they’re pulling to stand, or move too quickly for them to keep up with.
-If that happens, giving a little weight to the front of it can make a huge difference.
-For a visual of this, check out my reel on Instagram here.
+TIP: As I mentioned above, push walkers can topple over when they’re pulling to stand, or move too quickly for them to keep up with, especially on certain floor surfaces (ie: carpet vs. tile or wood).
+If you’re noticing either of those, giving a little weight to the front of the push walker can make a huge difference!
+For a visual of how to do this, check out my reel on Instagram here.

 Wooden Push Walker:

 There are tons of wooden options, but I personally love this one!
 It’s pricier than the plastic ones, but it’s great because they can use it WAY past the push walker stage into toddlerhood as a wagon.
-Because of that wagon design, it’s also easy to give it a little weight to help them more safely explore using it.
+Because of that wagon design, it’s also easy to give it a little weight by adding items to the front, which can be extremely helpful for encouraging safe exploration of it’s use!

 What is the proper foot alignment during push walker use?

-If alignment as described above is only on one side and there is any indication of pain/discomfort/limp, any history of hip concerns, or the alignment doesn’t improve over a few months as they become more proficient independent walkers, it’s absolutely worth mentioning it!
+If alignment as described above is only on one side and there is any indication of pain/discomfort/limp, any history of hip concerns, or the alignment doesn’t improve over a few months as they become more proficient independent walkers, it’s absolutely worth mentioning to your pediatrician to be sure further assessment isn’t’ warranted.

 When should I introduce the push walker to my baby?

-I usually recommend just leaving the push walker out and allowing them to explore using it on their own.
-Again, as mentioned earlier, letting your child lead is the goal!
+IF you’re waiting until closer to the pre-walking stage, I usually recommend just leaving the push walker within their play space if it’s safe to do so, giving them the opportunity to explore using it on their own as they play!
+Again, as mentioned earlier, letting your child lead is definitely the goal when it comes to push walkers!

-As I shared above, if your little one is exploring upright anywhere from pulling to stand up through taking a few steps, and you're looking for lots of tips, tricks, environment setups and ways to play purposefully that work towards independent walking, don't forget to check out my walking masterclass, linked here!
-Hope this helps!
+And again, if your little one is exploring upright anywhere from pulling to stand up through taking a few steps, and you're looking for lots of tips, tricks, environment setups and ways to play purposefully that work towards independent walking WITHOUT using a pushwalker, don't forget to check out my walking masterclass, linked here!

 Looking for Milestone Support?